torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 Due to the fact that we are working with over 16M users, we have decided to minimize the memory consumption as much as possible.
-The above-mentioned article by [Dalibor Nasevic][dalibor-nasevic] helped with choosing way of implementation.
+The above-mentioned article by [Dalibor Nasevic][dalibor-nasevic] helped with choosing the way of implementation.
 For each line in the CSV file, we parsed the data, looked for the appropriate record in the database, and updated its value.